box-fort/box-fort.github.io/en/others/blisters/index.md

 ---

 <p class="text-center">
-  <a href="#altres-blisters-polipropile" class="btn btn-primary"><i class="fa fa-picture-o"></i> Polipropileno</a>
+  <a href="#altres-blisters-polipropile" class="btn btn-primary"><i class="fa fa-picture-o"></i> Polypropylene</a>
-  <a href="#altres-blisters-termoformat" class="btn btn-primary"><i class="fa fa-picture-o"></i> Termoformado</a>
+  <a href="#altres-blisters-termoformat" class="btn btn-primary"><i class="fa fa-picture-o"></i> Head-formed</a>
 </p>

-En Boxfort podrá encontrar una amplia gama de productos en polipropileno troquelado, una solución económica de embalaje.
+In Boxfort you will find a wide range of products in stamped polypropylene an economical solution for packing.

-Con este material, podemos fabricar todo tipo de blisters y maletas ligeras, que le facilitarán una buena presentación de sus productos.
+With this material we can make folders, lightweight suitcases, cases, etc.., Which provide a good presentation of your products.

 <p class="text-center"><img src="{{ site.base_url }}/assets/img/04-thumbnail-box-fort-altres-blisters-polipropile-blister-polipropile.jpg"></p>

-##Polipropileno
+##Polypropylene

-Referencia|Medidas interiores
+Reference|Inner measures
 --- | ---
 ART.
 A1|48 x 38 x 15
 ART.
 A2|48 x 38 x 10